garrandall/popular-music-data/tracks/man-of-constant-sorrow-ginger-baker-s-air-force.md

 (While he is sleeping in his grave)

-Maybe your friends think im just a stranger
+Maybe your friends think I'm just a stranger
 My face you'll never see no more
 But there is one promise that is given
 I'll meet you on God's golden shore